0-complexity/itsyouonline-reference-implementation/docs/Guide/SecondStep.md

 Also check if the state in our session is still the same as the current state.

-It's important that you make a request to:
+It's important that you make a POST request to:

 https://itsyou.online/v1/oauth/access_token?client_id=CLIENT_ID&client_secret=CLIENT_SECRET&code=AUTHORIZATION_CODE&redirect_uri=CALLBACK_URL&state=STATE